medmabcf/White-Blood-Cell-Detection-Dataset/README.md

 ## Description
 This dataset is derived from the ‘PBC_dataset_normal_DIB’ dataset and it has been labeled (bounding boxes) for the detection and classification of white blood cells.

 ## Dataset Origin
-The original dataset is derived from [Mendeley Data].
+The original dataset is derived from Mendeley Data."https://data.mendeley.com/datasets/snkd93bnjr/1"

 ## White Blood Cell Types
 The dataset includes the following types of white blood cells: